 Assessing the continued functionality of an arrester in the absence of an end of life event can be done in service with routine thermal imaging as well as with temporary or permanent watt meters.
 If off-line, arresters can be checked with e.g. Doble testers.
 Therefore, before a removal decision is made, the arrester’s ongoing functionality should be assessed, assuming all other criteria are met.

 Role of Sealing

-In the case of substation arresters, the conversion to polymeric housings has been far slower since the safety risk to the public is not perceived to be as high.
+In the case of substation arresters, conversion to polymeric housings has been far slower since the safety risk to the public is not perceived to be as high.
 Moreover, since these arresters are generally equipped with venting ports for pressure relief, there is less risk of explosion.
 Still, this risk for a porcelain-housed arrester increases if it is the practice of a utility to either automatically or manually restore power at a substation without first examining its condition.
 Those utilities that follow this practice should ideally replace porcelain arresters with polymeric-housed units that have less explosive end-of-life events, even under severe conditions.
 To add to the risk, there are times when available system fault current may have been increased over time with no consideration given to the capability of existing arresters.
-If they were installed e.g. 30 years ago, it is quite probable that they do not have the short circuit withstand needed.
-Indeed, the risk of fragmenting porcelain should always be seriously considered whenever deciding when to replace an arrester.
+For example, if they were installed 30 years ago, it is probable that they do not have the short circuit withstand needed.
+Indeed, risk of fragmenting porcelain should be seriously considered whenever deciding when to replace an arrester.

 Margin of Protection

 Many times the removal question is answered by the fact that the arrester comes from the bygone era of silicon carbide technology.
 Arresters of this vintage simply cannot protect equipment as well as newer MOV technology.
 The chart below demonstrates how protective characteristics have changed over the past 60 years.
 If old arresters are protecting even older and probably lower BIL equipment, the margin of protection calculation could prove critical.